-Our picks for things every Natick resident should experience and that visitors to Natick should check out while they’re in town (under normal conditions).
+Our picks for things every Natick resident should experience and that visitors to Natick should check out while they’re in town.

-Broadmoor Wildlife Sanctuary: A 624-acre retreat along Indian Brook and the Charles River.
+Broadmoor is a 624-acre retreat along Indian Brook and the Charles River.
 The Massachusetts Audubon space offers nine miles of easy-to-moderate well-groomed trails through mature woodlands, open fields, and along the edges of streams, ponds, and marshland.
 A 0.5-mile boardwalk is accessible.
 The area attracts more than 150 species of birds.
 The Saltonstall Nature Center is a renovated 1911 horse barn that includes an accessible welcome center and classrooms.
 Public programs including summer camps, birding, and field trips.

-Cochituate State Park: Cochituate State Park’s main feature is Lake Cochituate, which is made up of three linked ponds, connected by a narrow waterway.
-Boating, swimming, windsurfing, and fishing is available as is hiking along the 1.5-mile Snake Brook Trail.
+Cochituate State Park’s main feature is Lake Cochituate, which is made up of three linked ponds, connected by a narrow waterway.
+Boating, swimming, windsurfing, and fishing are available, as is hiking along the 1.5-mile Snake Brook Trail.

-The Natick Mall: The mall’s 205 shops, services, and restaurants are anchored by department stores Macy’s, Lord & Taylor, Neiman Marcus, Nordstrom, and a truly astonishing 146,500 square-foot Wegman’s.
-There are a variety of restaurants such as the Cheesecake Factory, Met Bar, P.F Chang’s and California Pizza Kitchen.
-A unique option is Wasabi, a conveyor belt style sushi restaurant.
+The mall’s 205 shops, services, and restaurants are anchored by department stores Macy’s, Nordstrom, and a truly astonishing 146,500 square-foot Wegman’s.
+There are a variety of restaurants such as the Cheesecake Factory, P.F Chang’s and California Pizza Kitchen.
 If you don’t want a full meal, try the food court.
-High end stores include Tiffany, Gucci, Luis Vuitton.
+High end stores include Tiffany, Gucci, and Luis Vuitton.
 Not in the mood to drop a lot of cash?
 Check out Claire’s, Bath & Body Works, Forever 21, and more.

 There is convenient on-street parking, and good restaurants are within walking distance of TCAN.
 The 1875 building is listed on the National Register of Historic Places, and the original brick walls are exposed.
 A photo of the firehouse in its early days is prominently displayed upstairs.